Crosscap Quenches and Entanglement Evolution: Crosscap Quench in CFT and Entanglement R enyi Entropy

 Based on this, we can apply the replica method developed in \cite{CC04} to compute the entanglement R\'enyi entropy of subsystem $A$.
 We can realize $\rho_A^n$ by preparing $n$ copies of $\rho_A$, and then gluing the upper half of the slit in the $i$-th copy to the lower half in the $(i+1)$-th copy for $1\leq i\leq n-1$, and ${\rm Tr}\left(\rho_A^n\right)$ by gluing the two remaining two boundaries in $\rho_A$.
+See Fig.~\ref{fig:3replica} for a sketch of the $n=3$ case.
 This is a path integral over a $n$-replicated manifold $\Sigma_n$ with $2n$ crosscaps.

 With this notation, $\Sigma_1 = \mathbb{K}^2$.
 As a result, the entanglement R\'enyi entropy of the subsystem $A$ can be computed as